Who is the Derila pillow most suitable for?

 This design is intended to position your head at the right height while sleeping on your back, while also offering lateral support.

-This makes the Derila memory foam pillow suitable for:
+This makes the Derila memory foam pillow particularly suitable for those after ergonomic support.

-- Travellers looking for a compact pillow for on-the-go
+- Travellers looking for a compact on-the-go travel pillow

-- Teens or younger people who prefer a smaller pillow
+- Children or smaller builds who prefer a smaller pillow

-- Anyone who prefers a firmer, structured pillow
+- Anyone looking for a firmer, more structured pillow

 Ready to dive into our full Derila pillow review and hands-on experience? 👇